 To illustrate to the class how simple but unrealistic models can be useful, bring a road map to class.
 Point out how unrealistic it is.
 For example, it does not show where all of the stop signs, gas stations, or restaurants are located.
 It assumes that the earth is flat and two-dimensional.
 But, despite these simplifications, a map usually helps travelers get from one place to another.
 Thus, it is a good model.

 - 1. Most economic models are composed of diagrams and equations. - 2.
-The goal of a model is to simplify reality to increase our understanding.
-Assumptions help to simplify reality. - D. Our First Model: The Circular Flow Diagram
+The goal of a model is to simplify reality in order to increase our understanding.
+This is where the use of assumptions is helpful.